 You will prepare and present an overview of your student teaching experience, including evidence of your competencies in each of the DSU Teacher Education Program InTASC Standards 1-10.
-Artifact #3 will be uploaded to your Portfolio in Anthology along with a brief explanation.
-See instructions that are more detailed and the assignment rubric in Appendix J. All student teachers will be present for their peer student teachers' presentations as assigned.
-Final Presentation dates/times will be scheduled during this seminar.
+Artifact #3 will be uploaded to your InTASC Portfolio in Anthology along with a brief explanation.
+See detailed instructions and the assignment rubric in Appendix J. All student teachers will be present for their peer student teachers' presentations as assigned.
+Final Presentation dates/times will be provided during this seminar.